kazurayam/HowFailureHandlingAffectsExceptions/README.md

 ### Which WebUI keywords are likely to throw SERE?

 In the TC2, I pointed out that the `WebUI.waitForElementNotPresent` keyword is likely to throw a StaleElementReferenceException.
 Any other keywords would behave the same?

-Yes, possibly there are many other keywords.
-I just happened to find the `waitForElementNotPreset` keyword to be SERE-prone.
-I haven’t checked the source of other keywords.
+In the [Test Cases/TC5](https://github.com/kazurayam/StaleElementReferenceExceptionReproduction/blob/main/Scripts/TC2/Script1733285851173.groovy), I pick up just a few other WebUI keywords and found the following 2 built-in keywords threw SERE.

+-   WebUI.waitForElementNotHasAttribute

+-   WebUI.waitForElementNotVisible

+There could be more.

+It was interesting to find that the `WebUI.WebUI.waitForElementNotPresent` keyword did not threw SERE.
+I checked its Groovy source code and found it is implemented nicely so that it does not threw SERE.
+Hey, Katalon!
+You already know how to prevent SERE.
+Why don’t you do the same for all keywords!?

 ### Test Cases/TC3